LAWNE-KEA/WhoKnows-Backend/Notes.md

-Choice of Framework notes
+# Choice of Framework notes

-Backend: Go
+# Backend: Go
-Why go:
+Why we chose Go:
 Go syntax seemed easy to get into with our background.
 It also was a language we would like to become familiar with.
-We will try to use the standard package and not gorilla.
-We have chosen this to make our app simple and get a strong understanding of the standard package of Go.
+We will try to use the standard package and not Gorilla.
+We have chosen this to make our application simple and get a strong understanding of the standard package of the Go framework.
 Cute mascot.
 It also seems to be vaguely like C which is a language most of the group is also learning this semester.

-Frontend:
+# Frontend:
 Typescript, CSS.
 HTML.
 These are languages we know and it will be great for our needs.
-We are considering a framework like angular but if we don't have to use one we would prefer not to.
+We are considering a framework like Angular but if we don't have to use one we would prefer not to.

-Problems with code base:
+# Problems with code base:
-Makefile doesn't work for any of the group members despite the program being functional when you circumvent it.
+  1. Makefile doesn't work for any of the group members despite the program being functional when you circumvent it.
-Code is written inefficiently with functions being unnecessarily complex and long.
+  2. Code is written inefficiently with functions being unnecessarily complex and long.
-Env variables are in source code instead of as secrets.
+  3. Env variables are in source code instead of as secrets.
-Some of the tests seem to be working incorrectly. md5 is not as safe as it was in 2009.
+  4. Some of the tests seem to be working incorrectly.
+  5. md5 is not as safe as it was in 2009.
-Missing import in tests.
+  6. Missing import in tests.

 Commit conventions, try to keep the format of: